-In Legg, the deceased, Mrs Clark, and her husband made wills in mirror terms in 2000, under which they each left their estate to the survivor and in default to their two daughters, the claimants.
-The claimants gave evidence of an agreement in 2000, under which the deceased and Mr Clark made mutual promises to each other not to change their wills.
-Mr Clark died in 2001 without having changed his will.
-The deceased subsequently made three wills in 2004.
-She fell out with the claimants in the period from 2010 onwards.
-From 2011 to 2014, she made ten further wills.
-All of the 2004 wills and the wills made from 2011 to 2014 departed from the terms of the 2000 will in various different ways.
-The defendants were two of the deceased's grandchildren and one of their partners, who between them took the residuary estate under the final will of 2014.
-The bulk of the value of the residuary estate was the family home.
-The defendants denied that there had been any agreement between the deceased and Mr Clark in 2000 as alleged by the claimants, and pointed to various conduct of the deceased after 2000 that was said to be inconsistent with there being such an agreement.
-In addition, the defendants referred to the terms of the 2000 mirror wills, under which the gift to each spouse provided that the trustees should:

-... pay [the] residuary estate to [the Deceased/Mr Clark] absolutely and beneficially and without any sort of trust obligation.

-The defendants asserted that this term in each of the wills clearly distinguished the 2000 wills from being mutual wills.
-HHJ Matthews rejected this submission, holding that if there is a mutual wills trust then it arises outside the will and as a consequence such words in the will could not affect the operation of the mutual wills trust.
+The Deceased Mrs Clark and her husband in 2000 made wills in mirror terms under which they each left their estate to the survivor and in default to their two daughters, the Claimants.
+The Claimants gave evidence of an agreement in 2000 under which the Deceased and Mr Clark made mutual promises to each other not to change their Wills.
+Mr Clark died in 2001 without having changed his Will.
+The Deceased subsequently made three Wills in 2004.
+The Deceased fell out with the Claimants in the period from 2010 onwards.
+From 2011 to 2014 she made ten further Wills.
+All of the 2004 Wills and the Wills made from 2011 to 2014 departed from the terms of the 2000 Will in various different ways.
+The Defendants were two of the Deceased's grandchildren and one of their partners, who between them took the residuary estate under the final Will of 2014, the bulk of the value of the residuary estate was the family home.
+The Defendants denied that there had been any agreement between the Deceased and Mr Clark in 2000 as alleged by the Claimants and pointed to various conduct of the Deceased after 2000 that was said to be inconsistent with there being such an agreement.
+In addition the Defendants referred to the terms of the 2000 mirror Wills under which the gift to each spouse provides that the trustees should 'pay [the] residuary estate to [the Deceased / Mr Clark] absolutely and beneficially and without any sort of trust obligation'.
+The Defendants asserted that this term in each of the Wills clearly distinguished the 2000 Wills from being mutual wills.
+HHJ Matthews rejected this submission, holding that if there is a mutual wills trust then it arises outside the Will and as a consequence such words in the Will could not affect the operation of the mutual wills trust.
 In addition he held that such words were a standard form clause that should not be regarded as negativing the possibility of mutual wills.